uabrc/uabrc.github.io/docs/grants/res/uab-rc-facilities.md

 ## Research Computing Personnel

-UAB IT Research Computing currently maintains a support staff of 13 led by the Assistant Vice President for Research Computing and includes one HPC Architect-Manager, one Research Facilitation and Data Manager, four Software developers, two Research Facilitation Scientists, three system administrators and a project coordinator.
+UAB IT Research Computing currently maintains a support staff of 14 led by the Assistant Vice President for Research Computing and includes one HPC Architect-Manager, one Research Facilitation and Data Manager, four Software developers, four Research Facilitation Scientists, and three system administrators.

 ## UAB IT Security Policies and Practices